PeakIndicators/Getting-Started-On-Azure-ML/Documents/Dataset-Monitors.md

 * Drift magnitude by features

-This will provide insights into the change in the selected feature's distribution, as well as other statistics, over time.
+Over time, this option provides awareness of the changes in the selected feature's distribution, as well as other statistics.

 The target dataset is also profiled over time.
 The statistical distance between the baseline distribution of each feature is compared with the target dataset's over time.
-Conceptually, this is similar to the data drift magnitude.
-However this statistical distance is for an individual feature rather than all features.
-Min, max, and mean are also available.
+This is similar to the data drift magnitude.
+The difference is that, this statistical distance is for an individual feature while the data drift magnitude is for all features.
+Min, max and mean are also available.

-In the Azure Machine Learning studio, click on a bar in the graph to see the the feature level details for that date.
+1. Click on a bar in the graph to see the the feature level details for that date.
 By default, you see the baseline dataset's distribution and the most recent run's distribution of the same feature.

 ![](../Images/datadrift8.gif)

-These metrics can also be retrieved in the Python SDK through the `get_metrics()` method on a `DataDriftDetector` object.
+These metrics can also be retrieved in Python through the `get_metrics()` method on a `DataDriftDetector` object.

 _Feature Details_